 This Horus Binary 4FSK mode has been popular on 70cm for High-Altitude Balloon flights in Australia and around continental Europe over recent years, but we believe that this is the first time it's ever been deployed on 2m.

-The frequency reference is just a crystal, so it will drift over a few hundred Hertz as the temperature changes.
-The radio board is designed for use at 433MHz, so a custom low-pass filter (see below) is needed to reduce spurious harmonic emissions when operating at 144MHz.
+The frequency reference is just a crystal, so the transmission will drift over hundreds of Hertz as the temperature changes.
+The radio is designed for use at 433MHz, so a custom low-pass filter (see below) has been fitted to reduce spurious harmonic emissions when operating at 144MHz.

-The first prototype (based on an ESP32 micro) was assembled from left-over bits from other projects plus an atmospheric sensor to measure temperature, pressure and humidity.
-This version transmits alternating 2FSK (RTTY) and 4FSK (Horus Binary) formats at 100 bauds.
+The Mk1 prototype (based on an ESP32 micro) was assembled from left-over bits from other projects plus an atmospheric sensor to measure temperature, pressure and humidity.
+This version originally transmitted alternating 2FSK (RTTY) and 4FSK (Horus Binary) formats at 100 bauds, but has since swapped from RTTY to CW alongside the 4FSK.

-Output spectrum of 433MHz unit operating on 2m
+Output spectrum of 433MHz radio operating on 2m

 Output spectrum with low-pass filter fitted